Arugula

 Features

-- Arugula: Peppery, spicy, tart green that is often added to salads and sandwiches and used as a garnish.
+- Arugula: A peppery, spicy, tart green that is often added to salads and sandwiches and used as a garnish.

 Sources: